JohannesBorgqvist/symmetry_based_model_selsection_carcinogenesis/README.md

 <p align="center">
 <img src="https://render.githubusercontent.com/render/math?math=R(t) = \dfrac{A}{\exp\left(e^{-\alpha(t-\tau)}\right)-C}."><br>
 </p>
-When we fit these models to experimental data for three cancer types (see the figure below), we see that the IM-III has a better fit and would therefore be selected.
+When we fit these models to experimental data for three cancer types (see the figure below), we see that the IM has a better fit and would therefore be selected.

 ![Fit of candidate models](./Figures/Fit_of_models_to_cancer_data.png )